Southern Cajun Fried Corn

 These Southern Cajun Fried Corn are super easy to make and come together in under 30 minutes.
-Serve them as a side or as an appetizer (vegetarian, gluten-free).
+Serve them as a side or appetizer (vegetarian, gluten-free).

 About Cajun Fried Corn

-Cajun Fried Corn is a lip-smacking Southern Style snack that has spicy, buttery flavors with a little bit of earthiness.
+Cajun Fried Corn is a lip-smacking Southern-style snack with spicy, buttery flavors and some earthiness.

 It is an easy and quick recipe where sweet corn kernels are flavored with cajun seasoning, paprika, cayenne powder, chicken stock, and butter.
 This is how they make it in Missouri!